On the statistical theory of self-gravitating collisionless dark matter flow: high order kinematic and dynamic relations: Abstract

 \section{Abstract}

-Statistical theory for self-gravitating collisionless dark matter flow is not fully developed because of 1) intrinsic complexity involving constant divergence flow on small scale and irrotational flow on large scale; 2) lack of self-closed description for peculiar velocity; and 3) mathematically challenging.
-To better understand dark matter flow, kinematic and dynamic relations among different statistical measures of velocity must be developed for different types of flow.
-In this paper, a compact derivation is presented to formulate general kinematic relations on any order for incompressible, constant divergence, and irrotational flow.
-Results are validated by N-body simulation.
-Dynamic relations can only be determined from self-closed description of velocity evolution.
-On large scale, we found i) third order velocity correlation can be related to density correlation or pairwise velocity; ii) effective viscosity in adhesion model originates from velocity fluctuations; iii) negative viscosity is due to inverse energy cascade; iv) $q$th order velocity correlations follow $\propto a^{(q+2)/2}$ for odd $q$ and $\propto a^{q/2}$ for even $q$; v) overdensity is proportional to density correlation on the same scale, $\langle\delta\rangle\propto\langle\delta\delta'\rangle$; vi) (reduced) velocity dispersion is proportional to density correlation on the same scale.
-On small scale, self-closed description for velocity evolution is developed by decomposing velocity into motion in halo and motion of halos.
-Vorticity, enstrophy, and energy evolution can all be derived from self-closed equation for velocity.
-Dynamic relation is derived to relate second and third order correlations.
-Third moment of pairwise velocity is determined by energy cascade rate $\epsilon_u$ or $\langle(\Delta u_L)^3\rangle\propto\epsilon_uar$.
-Finally, combined kinematic and dynamic relations determines the exponential and one-fourth power law velocity correlations on large and small scales, respectively.
+Dark matter, if it exists, accounts for five times as much as ordinary baryonic matter.
+To better understand the self-gravitating collisionless dark matter flow on different scales, statistical theory involving kinematic and dynamic relations must be developed for different types of flow, e.g. incompressible, constant divergence, and irrotational flow.
+This is mathematically challenging because of the intrinsic complexity of dark matter flow and the lack of a self-closed description of flow velocity.
+This paper extends our previous work on second-order statistics (Phys.
+Fluids 35, 077105 \citep{Xu:2023-On-the-statistical-theory-of-self-gravitating}) to kinematic relations of any order for any type of flow.
+Dynamic relations were also developed to relate statistical measures of different orders.
+The results were validated by N-body simulations.
+On large scales, we found i) third-order velocity correlations can be related to density correlation or pairwise velocity; ii) the $p$th-order velocity correlations follow $\propto a^{(p+2)/2}$ for odd $p$ and $\propto a^{p/2}$ for even $p$, where $a$ is the scale factor; iii) the overdensity $\delta$ is proportional to density correlation on the same scale, $\langle\delta\rangle\propto\langle\delta\delta'\rangle$; iv) velocity dispersion on a given scale $r$ is proportional to the overdensity on the same scale.
+On small scales, i) a self-closed velocity evolution is developed by decomposing the velocity into motion in haloes and motion of haloes; ii) the evolution of vorticity and enstrophy are derived from the evolution of velocity; iii) dynamic relations are derived to relate second- and third-order correlations; iv) while the first moment of pairwise velocity follows $\langle\Delta u_L\rangle=-Har$ ($H$ is the Hubble parameter), the third moment follows $\langle(\Delta u_L)^3\rangle\propto\varepsilon_uar$ that can be directly compared with simulations and observations, where $\varepsilon_u\approx10^{-7}$m$^2$/s$^3$ is the constant rate for energy cascade; v) the $p$th order velocity correlations follow $\propto a^{(3p-5)/4}$ for odd $p$ and $\propto a^{3p/4}$ for even $p$.
+Finally, the combined kinematic and dynamic relations lead to exponential and one-fourth power-law velocity correlations on large and small scales, respectively.

 \begingroup

 \endgroup